wp-plugins/duracelltomi-google-tag-manager/readme.txt

 * the visitor clicks on an outbound link
 * the visitor clicks on a download link
 * the visitor clicks on an email link
+* the visitor moves between elements of a form (comment, contact, etc.)

 Link URLs are included in the Tag Manager event so that you can use them for example in a Google Analytics event tag.